ibuisic/dev_starter_kit/readme.md

 blocks style should go to the **components** or **regions** folder it depends on the design, but if necessary you can add a **blocks** folder and add all the individual blocks style there.
 Same thing goes for **views**, their style is usually in the **pages** folder.

+##2.
+Workflow
+###1.
+Syntax

+We use the LESS indented format which means:

+2 spaces are used for indentation
+Curly braces go in the same line as the selector
+Do not use brackets for invoked selectors, write `.hide` instead off `.hide()`.

+Other guidelines:

+Only use the `&:extend` directive to extend placeholders and re-usable classes, not other selectors Limit nesting to 2 level deep.
+Avoid large numbers of nested rules.

+Don't over-abstract
+Write code to be readable and understandable, not to save bytes.

+Comments are encouraged and should follow the below pattern:

+    //----------------------------------------------------------
+    // Section or component Title
+    //
+    // Description
+    //----------------------------------------------------------

+    .button{
+        color: red
+        // Create a larger hit area
+        padding: 20px
+    }

+###2.
+Selector and Property Order

+Write and nest your style the same way as you see them in the DOM.
+From top to bottom.

+Properties within selectors should follow this order:

+Mixins
+Extends
+Position
+Box model
+Typography
+Decorative
+For example:

+    .component{
+        .css-arrow(property)
+        &:extend(.class)
+        position
+        top
+        right
+        z-index
+        display
+        width
+        height
+        margin
+        padding
+        border
+        font-style
+        font-weight
+        line-height
+        background
+        box-shadow
+        opacity
+        outline
+    }

+[Technical Tips][]